How to build a user onboarding strategy that grows with you

 2. Test and measure your onboarding success

-Start by defining clear metrics to evaluate success.
+Start by defining clear metrics to evaluate success from the user's perspective.
 Look for data points like:

 • Completion rates: Are users making it through your onboarding flow?